Dewey Wade: Biography

 Wade went to school at Omaha North High School, where he was on the state football champion team in 1948, and the city champion football teams of 1949 and 1950.
 In 1950, he won the honors of joining the All-City and All-State teams, as well as lettering in football, wrestling, basketball and track.

 Later that year Wade began college at Kansas State University, where he played for the Wildcats.
 He scored first Big Seven touchdown versus the University of Missouri in 1950 and led the team in rushing yardage versus Kansas as well.
 He also rushed for 79 yards and six first downs versus Nebraska.
 Wade left college to play football for the United States Marine Corps football team.
 He was named to the "second-team" for the 1954 All-Service Team.

-In 1955 Wade was drafted by the San Francisco 49ers.
+In 1955, Wade was drafted in the 25th round by the San Francisco 49ers.
 He played for the Houston Cougars in 1957 and 1958, and graduated from University of Houston in 1959.